Chances Are You Own a Pair of Flip Flops and Love Them!

-Flip Flops Are Timeless
+Flip Flops Are Timeless and Universal

 As for how the flip flop got its American name?
 The term flip flops, as applied to what was then primarily beach wear, found its way into the general American vernacular in the 70s, that ultimate cool decade when music was loud, funky and irreverent; clothes were breaking all the rules; and hair was long and bouncy or big and bold.
 Fittingly, the term flip flops emerged...and stuck.
 Why wouldn't it?
 It so accurately describes the unmistakable "flap, flap, flap" sound the shoes make when the wearer walks.
-Besides, some words are just fun to say and flip flops is one of them!
+Besides, some words are just fun to say and flip flops is one (or is it two?) of them!

 Where to Wear Flip Flops

 Few items have an easier, more straight forward design than flip flops.
 It’s a mere thong strap between the toes, attached to a slab of something - rubber, bamboo, hemp, wood, or whatever.
 Yet, they are sold in a myriad of styles and have any number of designer names attached to them.
 The styles are suitable for male or female, young or old.
-There are even DIYs on how to make and decorate the thong to make it uniquely your design.
+There are even DIYs on how to make and decorate the thong to make a pair of flip flops uniquely your design.
 That's the ultimate in customization.

 Flip Flops' Walk on the Dark Side

-For the sake of transparency, I have heard of some who truly don't like flip flops and refuse to even put on a pair.
-Some have blogs devoted to hating flip flops, others have Facebook pages.
+For the sake of transparency, admittedly there are some who truly don't like flip flops and refuse to put on a pair.
+There are even blogs devoted to hating flip flops.
+Still others have Facebook pages.
 Their dislikes include:

 When shopping for flip flops, take a little time to look for earth friendly material rather than the plastic, landfill candidates.
 Materials such as hemp, recycled bicycle tire rubber, or bamboo are great substitutes for the indestructible plastic type.

-In Australia, according to one source, they are so popular you can purchase your next pair of flip flops from the Havaianas vending machines.
-Are they next to the soft drinks?
+Called "thongs" in Australia, according to writer Jodah Hansen, they are so popular you can purchase your next pair of flip flops from the Havaianas vending machines, next to the soft drinks.

 If you love flip flops, customize your flip flops - DIY Style